elaineng21/Statistics-Projects/README.md

 # Statistics-Projects
-Repository for projects that I have worked on relating to statistics.
+Repository for projects that I have worked on relating to data analysis.

 Projects included: